Reclaimed Wood FAQs

 When exposed to the harsh elements for such an extended period of time, an incredible patina is rendered.
-These characteristics of old growth timber combined with the century old wood working processes, like hand hewn and hand sawn techniques, creates a look that cannot be reproduced with new wood.
-It’s this rustic beauty that makes reclaimed, recycled, and re-purposed antique wood in such high demand.
+These characteristics of old growth timber combined with century old wood working processes, like hand hewn and hand sawn techniques, creates a look that cannot be reproduced with new wood.
+It’s this rustic beauty that makes reclaimed, recycled, and repurposed antique wood in such high demand.

 Where does reclaimed wood come from?

 Century old barns were built with many different species of wood and were often built with the trees grown right on the property.
 Barns tell us a lot about their area and what species used to grow or still do in that area.
-The species we typically see from dismantled barns are hickory, heart pine, oak, maple and chestnut (before the 1904 chestnut blight).
+The species we typically see from dismantled barns are hickory, basswood, walnut, heart pine, oak, maple and chestnut (before the 1904 chestnut blight).

 What are the advantages of reclaimed wood floors?

 Reclaimed barn wood has been naturally drying since it was first cut, adjusting to changes in humidity by expanding and contracting over many decades.
 It is the only type of wood that can be installed over radiant heating systems.
 New wood that has been milled and kiln dried is subject to shrinking after it is installed.
-Reclaimed wood has been lived on and used — there are scratches, wear and tear from decades passed, that all lend to the unique charm of the wood.
+Reclaimed wood has been lived on and used — there are scratches, wear and tear from many decades, that all lend to the unique charm of the wood.
 Naturally, it hides nicks, scratches, or dents that eventually occur over time in your home or business, and doesn’t deter from it’s beauty.